Weekend Overview

 12:15 P.M.
 (Estimated) | The First Baptist Church in America

-The senior class assembles on the lawn of the First Baptist Church in America for the official conferral of undergraduate degrees at the College ceremony.
-After the ceremony ends, the seniors walk up the hill and take seats on College Green for the University Ceremony.
+The senior class assembles on the lawn of the First Baptist Church in America for the official conferral of undergraduate degrees at the College Ceremony.
+After the ceremony ends, the seniors walk up the hill and take seats on the College Green for the University Ceremony.
 Due to limited capacity, only seniors are allowed on the church grounds.
-Family and friends should remain on College Green during the College ceremony, where large screens offer a continuous view of the proceedings.
+Family and friends should remain on College Green during the College Ceremony, where large screens offer a continuous view of the proceedings.
+Wristbands are required for graduating students to participate in the University Procession to the church for the College Ceremony, and for guests to access the College Green to watch the ceremony via livestream.

 University Ceremony